Azure/azure-functions-python-worker/workers/r2p2/README.md

 End-to-end tests reuse the shared `WebHostTestCase` harness and the **whole `workers/tests/endtoend` suite** (the same function apps that validate the classic Python worker) run against the real Host.
 There is no bespoke Rust test
-app: the harness selects the Rust worker via `PYAZURE_WORKER_DIR`, and on Python 3.15+ it defaults to the staged Rust worker automatically.
+app: the harness selects the R2P2 via `PYAZURE_WORKER_DIR`, and on Python 3.15+ it defaults to the staged R2P2 automatically.

 ## Build & run